-Soy or soybean is one of the few plants that provide a high quality protein.
+Soy or soybean is one of the few plants that provide high-quality protein.
 We will discuss different ways of soy usage and the benefit of soy food products.

 Regular consumption of soy will help us to feel better and live longer with an enhanced quality of life.
-Soybeans contains all the three macro nutrients required for god nutrition.
+Soybeans contain all three macronutrients required for good nutrition.

-Besides soy food contains fiber, vitamins and minerals.
-Soybean is very good source of protein, which provides all the essential amino acids needed by our body.
+Besides soy food contains fiber, vitamins, and minerals.
+Soybean is a very good source of protein, which provides all the essential amino acids needed by our body.

 In India, it is evident that prevalence of malnutrition, underweight, and stunting is very high among children.
 Among adults, almost one-third of the population has Chronic Energy Deficiency.

 Cereals are the major protein source in India, which has as inferior quality of protein as compared to other vegetables and animal protein sources.

 India is among the top 5 countries in the World with high Diabetes and Heart related diseases.
 In this situation, inclusion of soy food products in the daily diet is most important.